zylx0532/pasztor.at/_posts/2018-06-23-the-cookie-cutter-architecture.md

 calling it that.
 The basic idea is the following:

 - Split your application into **Services** and **Data Transfer Objects** (Entities, DTOs).
-- DTOs should be immutable.
+- DTOs should be immutable, and only contain code for validation and creating a changed copy of itself.
 - Services should have no internal state, apart from dependencies that are injected.
-- Services should have a very low number of pure functions, ideally only one.
+- Services should have a very low number of methods, ideally only one, often a *pure* or at least a *stateless* function.
 - Services should deal with as little as possible at once.
 - Services should be grouped into *layers*, each layer being responsible for one group of tasks.